KaHaDo/amazon_review_analyzer/README.md

 A Python project to download, process, and analyze Amazon product reviews using machine learning models like LDA and LSA.

+## Requirements

+- **Python 3.12.x**
+  The project is **not compatible** with Python 3.13 or newer.
+  Please make sure to use Python 3.12.x.

+- Dependencies are defined in `requirements.txt`.
+  It is strongly recommended to install them inside a virtual environment.

 ## Installation

 ### Clone the project